software-architects/software-architects-website/content/blog/2014/02/25/ALM-Days-Unit-Testing-with-Stubs-Shims-and-MS-Fakes.md

             return new BoardStreamRepository(stub);
         }
     }
 }{% endhighlight %}<h2>Sample 3: Using Shims</h2><p>If you want to test <a href="https://github.com/rstropek/Samples/blob/master/SudokuBoard/Samples.Sudoku/FileStreamManager.cs"><em>FileStreamManager</em></a> and <em><a href="https://github.com/rstropek/Samples/blob/master/SudokuBoard/Samples.Sudoku/CloudBlobStreamManager.cs">CloudBlobStreamManager</a></em> but you do not want to build a complex testing environment with samples files on local storage and in Windows Azure Blob Storage, you can use <a href="http://msdn.microsoft.com/en-us/library/hh549176.aspx" target="_blank">Shims</a> to isolate your code.
-This also has the big advantage of keeping your unit test fast.<br /></p>{% highlight javascript %}[TestMethod]
+This also has the big advantage of keeping your unit test fast.<br /></p>{% highlight c# %}[TestMethod]
 [TestCategory("With fakes")]
 public async Task CloudBlobStreamManagerShimmedLoadTest() {